groupdocs-viewer/GroupDocs.Viewer-Docs/java/getting-started/licensing-and-subscription.md

 ---
 id: licensing-and-subscription
 url: viewer/java/licensing-and-subscription
-title: Licensing and Subscription
+title: Licensing
 weight: 5
 keywords: free, free trial, evaluation, groupdocs viewer java
 description: "GroupDocs.Viewer for Java provides different plans for purchase or offers a Free Trial and a 30-day Temporary License for evaluation."
-productName: GroupDocs.Viewer for Java, Free Trial
+productName: GroupDocs.Viewer for Java
 hideChildren: False
 toc: True
 ---
-To dive into the code as fast as possible GroupDocs provides different plans for purchase or offers a Free Trial and a 30-day Temporary License for evaluation.
+Sometimes, in order to study the system better, you want to dive into the code as fast as possible.
+To make this easier, GroupDocs.Viewer provides different plans for purchase or offers a Free Trial and a 30-day Temporary License for evaluation.

 {{< alert style="info" >}}